 Slip and fall accidents are challenging from a legal perspective.
-If you were injured in a slip and fall accident in Niles, Illinois, or anywhere throughout our state, call us at 312-848-9783 to discuss the facts of the accident.
+If you were injured in a slip and fall accident in Chicago or anywhere throughout Illinois, call us at 312-848-9783 to discuss the facts of the accident.
 You may be able to recover compensation for your injuries.

 However, be aware that not all slip and fall accidents are the result of “negligence” – meaning, it’s not always enough just to allege that there was water on the floor at a Walmart that you slipped on.
 Rather, you have to meet a few requirements to have a successful claim.
 These include: